‘Queer’ ‘British’ ‘Art’? – Theory and practice since 1970

 Theo Gordon, The Courtauld Institute of Art

 This session features papers exploring the synergies, overlaps and influences between art produced in Britain and the emergence of queer theory since 1970, with attention to the sociocultural circumstances of ‘queer’ artistic production in Britain, the porosity and particularity of national boundaries, and the transnational movement of artists, writers and theories.
-Not content with any hegemonic or hermetic national narrative, this session asks how to trouble the historiography of queer theory by practising a history of detail that attends to the circumstances of how art and artists in Britain have contributed to a transnational discourse of queer art and culture.
+Not content with any hegemonic or hermetic national narrative, this session asks how to trouble the historiography of queer theory by practising a history of detail that attends to how art and artists in Britain have contributed to a transnational discourse of queer art and culture.

 Ecstatic Antibodies: Resisting the AIDS mythology